jscholes/accessify-prototype/docs/design.md

 - Copy/paste between playlists and other lists of content in the application (e.g. copy a search result onto a playlist) and cut/paste within the same playlist to reorder tracks.
 - Create our own API for collaborating on a playlist as Spotify currently don't provide one.

+### User Library

+High priority:

+- Save tracks and albums.
+- List all saved tracks and albums.
+- Remove saved tracks and albums.

+Medium priority:

+- Sort and filter saved tracks and albums.
+- Browse a list of saved artists, made up of the artists for currently saved tracks and albums plus any artists the user follows.
+- Browse a list of the user's recently played tracks.

+Low priority:

+- Browse a separate list of artists that the user follows.
+- Follow/unfollow artists.
+- Browse a list of the user's top artists or tracks.